Triplex Plunger Pump vs Multistage Centrifugal Pump: Pressure Stability, Efficiency & Real Plant Selection Guide

 Triplex Plunger Pump Failure Patterns

-• seal failure due to dirty fluid, wrong packing cooling, misalignment, or suction starvation.
+• Seal failure due to dirty fluid, wrong packing cooling, misalignment, or suction starvation.

 • Valve wear/chatter caused by poor suction line design or insufficient dampening.